Personal Protective Equipment (PPE) Categories explained

 - PPE Category III must be independently type tested by a Notified Body to demonstrate that it meets the requirements of the applicable standards.
 It is not necessary for the production procedure to be independently assessed, but regular samples of production must be submitted for testing AND must be manufactured under an assessed quality management system to ensure on-going production performance matches type tested sample

-Have a requirement for Category III PPE?
+Do you or your team have a requirement for Category III PPE?
 See our full collection here.